 Here are some of the key takeaways from the panel discussion.

 What are the current payment challenges for merchants?

 The number one pain point we see, and that resonates with almost all merchants in some way, remains the impact on cash flow of late or failed payments.
 Cash flow is the lifeblood of any business.
 A late payment not only impacts cash flow; it also incurs administrative burden and cost in chasing it down.
 So large businesses aren’t untouched.
 They may have deeper pockets to shoulder a shortfall in cash flow for a while, but they are hit harder by the volume of payments they process.

 Traditional payment networks offer little help.
 Fees from card networks and banks are taken at the point of transaction, so merchants are in the red from the start.
-Settlement windows can be long, more so when processing payments across borders where banking and FX intermediaries add more time and cost.
+Settlement windows can be long, more so when processing payments across borders through the Swift network where banking and FX intermediaries add more time and cost.
 And disputed payments will see the presumption of guilt fall on merchants, leaving them with the option to refund customers or the burden of proving their innocence.

 All this, of course, depends on the payment going through at all.
 That is not always the case.
 Stricter rules on anti-money laundering and fighting fraud leaves merchants more inclined to air on the side of caution and block all dubious payments, including some genuine ones.
 One 2021 report suggested merchants in the US, UK, Germany and France alone lose $20.3bn at the checkout each year due to false declines.
 That’s without accounting for the fallout on customer loyalty and future sales.
 Once again, passing payments between countries compounds the problem, with inconsistencies in data standards between jurisdictions stopping payments in their tracks.